 - 2 celery stalks diced

 - 1 tablespoon pure maple syrup

-- 1 1/2 cup chicken or vegetable broth, warm
+- 1 1/2 cups chicken broth or vegetable, warm

 - Preheat oven to 350 degrees.

 - In a large skillet, heat oil on medium heat.
 Add onion, carrot, celery, and garlic.
-Cook, stirring occasionally, until tender and onion is translucent.
+Cook, stirring occasionally until tender and onions are translucent.
 Stir in thyme, sage, rosemary, apples, and maple syrup.
 Stir well to combine.